glimpse-project/glimpse-training-data/README.md

-If we have rendered data via `glimpse-cli.py` under `/path/to/glimpse-training-data/renders/test-render` then these images can be processed as follows:
+If we have rendered data via `glimpse-cli.py` under `/path/to/glimpse-training-data/renders/test-render` then these images can be processed with `image-pre-processor` found in glimpse build folder (e.g. `build-release`) as follows:

 ```
 image-pre-processor \